burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 22. In C++, an `inline` function, in terms of code, can have an address and static variables inside.
 In C, it is not allowed.

 23. In C99 and C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
-The compiler can choose to actually what to do:
+The compiler can choose to do what to do:

     * Inline all calls of function
     * Not inline any calls of function